Paula Southgate

 Paula Anne Southgate is a New Zealand politician.
 She has held several positions in local government since 2001.
 In October 2019 she was elected the Mayor of Hamilton and was re-elected in October 2022.
+She retired from the role at the 2025 local election.

 Early life

 Southgate was born in 1963 or 1964 to Margaret Southgate and attended Hamilton Girls' High School and the University of Waikato.
 She worked as a teacher, a counsellor in the mental health sector, and served on two school boards of trustees.